oren/oren.github.io/articles/pass/use-on-laptop/README.md

 Sometime you want to store the password and other useful information in the same file.
 I like to have the password as the first line.
 ```
+// generate password with length of 10
+pass generate test 10

+// edit the file with vim. add more lines like username, email, etc
-pass insert -m test
+pass edit test

+// replace the first line with a new password
 pass generate test -i 10
 ```

-Explanation: The first line will create a file with multiple lines.
-The second line will generate and store a password at the first line.

 ## Find files by name
 ```